NCToader/DeepSpineTool/README.md

 # DeepSpineTool
 This repository contains our GUI application for automatic spine segmentation and refinement.

-## Installation
+## Installation for Windows 10
+We provide an executable ready to run in Windows 10.
+To have short segmentation times, we recommend running our application on a system with an NVIDIA GPU with at least 8 GB of VRAM.
+Otherwise, the segmentation process will be done on CPU and will be slower.
+To use this executable:
+1. Download `DeepSpineTool.zip` from https://bit.ly/2WlCiFc
+2. Extract the previous file
+3. Open the newly extracted folder and execute `DeepSpineNetTool.bat`

+If you have a compatible GPU, please ensure that your GPU drivers are up-to-date.

+## Building and installation (any system)
-Requires **Python 3.6.8 or later** and **CUDA 10.1** (to enable the use of GPUs to greatly reduce the automatic segmentation time.
+Our application can also be installed in any operating system that supports its dependencies.
+It requires **Python 3.6.8 or later** and **CUDA 10.1** (to enable the use of GPUs to greatly reduce the automatic segmentation time.
 It can be used without CUDA on CPU, with a longer execution time.).

 1. Download the current project:
    > git clone https://gitfront.io/r/user-4306573/cea608399c9a77e6a945a4cad004634422d13436/DeepSpineTool.git
 2. Install dependencies (from the root directory of the project):